quant0x2/cmake-template/README.md

 # cmake-template
-A simple cmake template for cpp projects
+CMake template for a cpp project